luc-tielen/souffle-haskell/README.md

 -- Enable some necessary extensions:
 {-# LANGUAGE DeriveGeneric, DeriveAnyClass, DerivingVia, DataKinds, UndecidableInstances #-}

+-- NOTE: The usage of "deriving stock", "deriving anyclass" and "deriving via" in the -- examples below matters in order for the library to work correctly!

 module Main ( main ) where

 import Data.Foldable ( traverse_ )